Vegetable-SYC/fnk0058-docs/docs/source/fnk0058/codes/C/23_Matrix_Keypad.rst

 .. image:: ../_static/imgs/23_Matrix_Keypad/Chapter23_03.png
     :align: center

-The method of usage is similar to the Matrix LED, by using a row or column scanning method to detect the state of each key’s position by column and row.
+The method of usage is similar to the Matrix LED, by using a row or column scanning method to detect the state of each key's position by column and row.
 Take column scanning method as an example, send low level to the first 1 column (Pin1), detect level state of row 5, 6, 7, 8 to determine whether the key A, B, C, D are pressed.
 Then send low level to column 2, 3, 4 in turn to detect whether other keys are pressed.
 By this means, you can get the state of all of the keys.

 Circuit
 ==============================